Drug policy of Maryland: Alcohol

-As of July 2011, the sales tax for purchasing alcohol in Maryland is 9 percent.
-According to former Governor Martin O'Malley, the tax increase is intended to raise $85 million for state programs.
+As of July 2024, the sales tax for purchasing alcohol in Maryland is 9 percent.
+The tax was raised from 6 percent effective July 1, 2011; the increase was expected to generate $85 million for state programs in its first year.

 Businesses that operate in the state of Maryland have certain requirements if they serve alcohol.
 Any employee that handles alcohol must be at least 18 years of age.
 Bartenders and restaurant servers also have the responsibility of monitoring their customers' alcohol consumption in order to help prevent drunk driving.
 If the bartender or server is shown to have known and purposefully neglected this responsibility, the employee can be held criminally responsible.
 They are also required to verify the age of those purchasing alcohol, to ensure consumers are of the legal age.
 As of right now, the minimum legal age to purchase alcohol in Maryland is 21.

 It is against the law to misrepresent one's age by using another's identification or a fake identification.
 The penalties for this include: